tahoe-lafs/magic-folder/docs/invites.rst

 To begin we outline some definitions and assumptions:

-* **DMD**, abbrevition for Distributed Mutable Directory, is an actual Tahoe-LAFS mutable directory.
+* **mutable directory**, is a Tahoe-LAFS mutable directory.
-  Tahoe demands that we co-ordinate multiple writes, effectively meaning that only a single device may hold the write-capability for any given DMD.
+  Tahoe demands that we co-ordinate multiple writes, effectively meaning that only a single device may hold the write-capability for any given mutable.

-* One client ("the admin") holds a write-capability to a **Collective DMD** and thus has the ability to add new devices to that collection.
+* One client ("the admin") holds a write-capability to a **Collective mutable directory** and thus has the ability to add new devices to that collection.
   All other clients have a read-capability to the Collective so they may discover new devices.
-  Each entry in the Collective DMD points to a read-capability for the DMD of that participant device.
+  Each entry in the Collective points to a read-capability for the Personal mutable directory of that participant device.

-* Every client has a **Personal DMD** that they hold the write-capability to.
+* Every client has a **Personal mutable directory** that they hold the write-capability to.
-  The corresponding read-capability appears in the **Collective DMD**.
+  The corresponding read-capability appears in the **Collective**.

-* The **collective** is the set of clients subscribed to a given Magic Folder We refer to the "Collective DMD" or just "Collective" as the Tahoe mutable containing the canonical list of participants.

-Note that although we anthropomorphize the participants here with "Alice" and "Bob", the true participants are devices not humans.
+Note that although we anthropomorphize the participants here with "Alice" and "Bob", the true participants are devices (not humans).

 Overview
 --------

 Alice has a magic-folder.
-She created this magic-folder, so she also has the **write** capability to the Collective DMD; i.e. she is the admin.
+She created this magic-folder, so she also has the **write** capability to the Collective; i.e. she is the admin.
 Alice wishes to add Bob as a member of the collective.
-She must send to Bob: a read-capability to the Collective DMD and her chosen petname (as it will appear in the Collective).
+She must send to Bob: a read-capability to the Collective and her chosen petname (as it will appear in the Collective).
-She must receive from Bob: a read-capability to a fresh "Personal DMD" for Bob.
+She must receive from Bob: a read-capability to a fresh "Personal" for Bob.

 It may be useful to exchange some other information; the above is a minimum.